processone/docs.ejabberd.im/content/developer/xmpp-clients-bots/proposed-extensions/muc-sub.md

 ## Joining a MUC Room

-If a user wants to be present in the room, he just have to join the room as defined in XEP-0045.
+If a user wants to be present in the room, they just have to join the room as defined in XEP-0045.

 A subscriber MAY decide to join a conference
 (in the [XEP-0045](http://xmpp.org/extensions/xep-0045.html) sense).